Aaryyan777/CLV-Segmentation-Prediction/README.md

 ## 2. Methodology

+## Dataset
+We have used the 'Online Retail II UCI' dataset which can be accessed by : https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci?resource=download

 ### Data Preparation
 - Loaded transactional data and transformed it into an RFM (Recency, Frequency, Monetary) format.
 - Recency: Days since last purchase.